troglobit/troglobit.github.io/content/post/2019-06-27-Merecat-and-Lets-Encrypt.md

 This is a HowTo for setting up [Merecat httpd][merecat] with [Let's Encrypt](https://letsencrypt.org/) HTTPS certificates.

-The upcoming v2.32 release of [Merecat][merecat] supports HTTPS as well as serving more than one Internet port.
+The upcoming v2.32 release of [Merecat][] supports HTTPS as well as serving more than one Internet port.
 This is highly useful for those who want to serve both HTTPS and HTTP content.

-To start with, you need the latest release of Merecat.
+To start with, you need the latest release of [Merecat][].
 Note, if you are reading this before Merecat v2.32 has been released you can use the latest software from the GitHub master branch.
 Note, you need OpenSSL and a few other packages, see the README file for details: